swei5/michigan_notes/EECS-484/15 Query Execution I.md

 In the selection stage, we only read in all `a` tuples and return their offsets to the parent operator; in the join operation, we only returned results that pertained to offsets of `b`, etc.

 #### Index Scan
 The DBMS picks an index to find the tuples that the query needs.
-The usage of index has a number of considerations (more on this in later chapters):
+The usage of index has a number of considerations (more on [[18 Query Planning II|this]] in later chapters):
 - What attributes the index contains
 - What attributes the query references
 - The attribute's value domains